davidfrantz/force/docs/source/howto/lcf.rst

 *Left: Spectral-temporal metrics of a pure tree-covered (green), road-covered (red) and crop-covered (yellow) pixel as well as the respective Tasseled Cap Greenness and NDVI.
 Dashed and dotted lines repreent linear mixtures.
 Right: Spectral-temporal metrics of two pure surface types (road and rooftop/building) from the same target class.
 Dashed and dotted lines repreent linear mixtures.* |copy| *Franz Schug*

-This means that in principle, an indefinite number of trainig data can be synthetically created.

-pure reference surfaces still need to represent the variety of surface types and characteristics of the respective target classes. and that the more training data we want to create, the more pure reference spectra we need in order to not repeat known synthetic mixtures.
+In principle, an indefinite number of training data can be synthetically created this way.
+However, note that the sampled pure reference surfaces still need to represent the variety of surface types and characteristics of the respective target classes.
+Also, the more training data we want to create, the more pure reference spectra we need in order to not repeat known synthetic mixtures

 We call the synthetic training data generation using